Virginia Dare Aderholdt: Cryptanalyst

 During World War II, Aderholdt worked at Arlington Hall decrypting and translating Japanese messages, particularly those in an older diplomatic code, JAH.
 Because she was fluent in Japanese, she could decrypt and translate simultaneously.
 At noon, August 14, 1945, Arlington Hall received an intercept in JAH from Tokyo to the Japanese Embassy in Bern, Switzerland, announcing the Japanese surrender.
 Aderholdt decrypted and translated the message, which was sent in Japanese and English.
 The decrypt was telephoned to military intelligence, and at 7 p.m. that evening, President Harry Truman announced the surrender.
 The war was over.

 Later years

 Aderholdt was the only musical missionary sent to Japan by the United Lutheran Church in America.
 She worked for ten years in Japan as a musical training teacher at the Shokei College School for Girls at Kumamoto, Japan.
-In November 1957 she delivered a talk on her work at United Lutheran Church, Langley Park, Maryland.
+In November 1957, she delivered a talk on her work at United Lutheran Church in Langley Park, Maryland.
 She was married twice: first to Paul Wehrmeister McDole, a music teacher, and later to Aksel Christian Larsen, a Lutheran minister.
 She died of pancreatic cancer in 1997.